Explore your future at Pathways to Post-Secondary Camp

 Pathways to Post-Secondary Camp is made possible thanks to the dedication and collaboration of many organizations and individuals who share a commitment to empowering Indigenous youth.

-We are especially grateful to our partners, Counselling Foundation of Canada and Galaxia Mission Systems, whose support and expertise allows us to provide an engaging and accessible experience for participants.
+We are especially grateful to our partners, Tim Hortons and MasterCard Foundation, whose support and expertise allows us to provide an engaging and accessible experience for participants.

-We deeply appreciate the Indigenous Knowledge Keepers and Elders, including Gerald Gloade, Ann LaBillois, and Charlotte Bernard, who generously share their teachings, ensuring that cultural knowledge remains at the heart of each participant’s journey.
+We deeply appreciate the Indigenous Knowledge Keepers and Elders who generously share their teachings, ensuring that cultural knowledge remains at the heart of each participant’s journey.

 Frequently Asked Questions